Coral Reef Food Web

 Producers are not the only input of "new" food for coral reef food webs.
 A quite different neighboring marine biome - the open sea - also provides coral reef dwellers with substantial amounts of newly acquired energy and nutrients.

-By far, the vast bulk of plant life in the sea is composed of microscopic planktonic algae (phytoplankton) that comprise the base of the entire marine food chain.
+By far, the vast bulk of plant life in the open sea is composed of microscopic planktonic algae (phytoplankton) that comprise the base of the entire marine food chain.

 This wealth of plant life in turns supports quantities of tiny drifting animals (zooplankton) which feed upon the drifting plants.
 Some of these are ultimately swept across coral reefs.